Virginia Cuppaidge: Artistic Development

 During her years living in New York, Cuppaidge exhibits regularly in both the United States and Australia.
 In 1993 she exhibited with fellow ex-patriate Australian artist Judith Cotton at the Wagner Gallery in Hong Kong.

 Her work is held by the National Gallery of Australia; Art Gallery of New South Wales; Australian Consulate General, New York; Jazz Museum in Harlem, New York; Australian Embassies; Chase Manhattan Bank, New York City; Neuberger Museum, NY; Whitney Communications, New York City; Westpac Bank, New York City.

 Georffrey de Groen interviewed Cuppaidge for his Oral History Collection at the National Library of Australia in 1976.

+Oral History

+An oral history with Cuppaidge recorded in 1976 is accessible through the National Library of Australia.